 Apple Watch Series 7 is back on sale: What you need to know (and where to get the best deal)

-The Apple Watch Series 7, Apple's latest watch model, has racked up rave reviews from users.
-With updates like a bigger screen, faster charging capability and better build, it's a practical upgrade for many Apple Watch owners.
-The smartwatch starts at $399 if you buy direct from Apple, the same price as its predecessor, though Amazon has the device for $50 off right now following the Apple Spring Event.
+With updates like a bigger screen, faster charging capability and better build, the Apple Watch Series 7 is a practical upgrade for many Apple Watch owners.
+The smartwatch has unsurprisingly racked up rave reviews from users.
+And while it is Apple's latest watch release, it's $50 off at both Amazon and Walmart right now following the Apple Spring Event.

 Top products in this article:

-Best refurbished Apple Series 6 deal: Apple Watch Series 6 (refurbished), $259

-The Apple Watch Series 7 is more of an iterative update, but it does have those marquee features that many users will find appealing.
-With narrower bezels compared to older models, this smartwatch has an OLED display that's 20% bigger than that on the Apple Watch Series 6 and 50% bigger than on the Apple Watch Series 3.
+The Apple Watch Series 7, which starts at $399 if you buy direct from Apple, is more of an iterative update.
+But it does have those marquee features that many users will find appealing.
+With narrower bezels compared to older models, it comes with an OLED display that's 20% bigger than that on the Apple Watch Series 6 and 50% bigger than on the Apple Watch Series 3.
 This larger, always-on display is also 70% brighter now when your wrist is down and now has a crack-resistant front crystal over 50% thicker than that of the Series 6.

 The Series 7 also boasts 33% faster charging and an IP6X certification that means it's not only water-resistant but dust-resistant as well.
-The Series 7 keeps many of the Series 6's vital features, including a blood oxygen sensor and electrodes that can take an ECG on-demand and provide alerts when it detects an irregular heartbeat.
+Of course, it also inherits many of the Series 6's vital features, including a blood oxygen sensor and electrodes that can take an ECG on-demand and provide alerts when it detects an irregular heartbeat.

 Apple Watch Series 7: $349